-What are you buying?
-It sounds basic, but a 4-minute company video requires a very different approach than four 1-minute product videos — and even then, there are a number of other details to consider.
-Be clear about your expectations — for style, length, and number of videos — because those decisions will frame discussions about all of these other factors.
+There are many different types of videos a business might want, so before shooting commences, all necessary parties need to know what kind of video you need.
+It sounds basic, but a 4-minute company video requires a very different approach than four 1-minute product videos.
+Even then, there are a number of other details to consider.
+Be clear about your expectations — for style, length, and the number of videos.
+Those decisions will frame discussions about all of these following factors.

-Here's a checklist of all the different factors you need to consider and talk through with your video producer to ensure that you get an accurate video production proposal for your project.
+Here's a checklist of all the different factors you need to consider and talk through with your video producer to ensure that you get an accurate video production proposal, a scope of work, for your project.

+The more interviews and the more locations mean you will spend more time on story development and editing.
+Again, we consider the strategy.
+By Understand where your audience will be viewing.
+Online viewing requires very tight storytelling, we recommend not going over a minute and a half to two minutes, tops.
+(This is different than in-person, gala, or event videos, which are often longer.)
 Will there be multiple characters and additional shooting locations?
 Will you need multiple cameras or multiple shooting days?
-Make sure your agreement spells out exactly how much time is allocated for shooting (and how many cameras are doing the shooting), because the video is the foundation for your video.
+Make sure your agreement spells out exactly how much time is allocated for shooting (and how many cameras are doing the shooting) because the raw footage is the foundation for your video.

 PRO TIP: Camera crews are typically booked in half-day and full-day increments (5-hours or 10-hours), so major changes up or down in shooting time will have a major impact on your budget.

 Is somebody writing the video script?
 Is it copy-heavy, or are you doing a documentary-style shoot with real interviews and an "in their own words" style?
 There is a time and a place for each kind of production — but both require scripting (in the case of the documentary, logging the interviews, and then picking the quotes to use).